Here’s how to make the best three bean salad recipe: a fresh spin on Grandma’s! It’s so easy to throw together for picnics and potlucks.

 Our spin on Grandma’s three bean salad is just as easy to make as the 1950’s style classic.
 That means the main steps are “dump and stir:” open the bean cans and stir everything together!
 At the same time, we wanted to freshen up the classic by cutting back on the sugar and adding a little freshness.
 Here are the elements we added to this three bean salad to make a modern spin:

 - Kidney beans and pinto beans: Why no chickpeas?
 They can have a tough texture and don’t soak up the marinade as quickly.
 We prefer pinto beans in a bean salad.

 - Green and yellow beans: Use just green beans for a classic three bean salad.
 But we like the color contrast of adding yellow wax beans to the mix.

 - White onion and red onion: White onion is standard and has the most classic flavor.
 Red onion adds brightness with the lovely purple!
 It’s optional but makes a nice visual statement.

 - Curly parsley: The green confetti adds a fresh flavor and visual flair.
 Use curly parsley if you have it, but Italian also works.

 - White vinegar and olive oil: The salad where it’s appropriate to use white vinegar instead of white wine vinegar?
 Bean salad.
-(And German cucumber salad, of course.)
+(And cucumber salad, of course.)
 It adds just the right astringent punch, balanced by the salt and sugar.

 - Dill and garlic powder: These spices aren’t standard, but they amp the flavors just enough.